-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse images - The making, production or distribution of indecent images of children - contrary to The Protection of Children Act 1978 x Grooming, incitement, arrangement or facilitation of sexual acts against children - contrary to the Sexual Offences Act 2003 x Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) - contrary to the Criminal Justice and Immigration Act 2008 x Criminally racist material in the UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 x Pornography х Promotion of any kind of discrimination х Threatening behaviour, including promotion of physical violence or mental harm х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the Academy or brings the Academy into disrepute x Using Trust or Academy systems for personal gain, e.g. to run a private business or accessing information for non-work-related matters х Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the Academy х Infringing copyrigh nt х
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse images - The making, production or distribution of indecent images of children - contrary to The Protection of Children Act 1978 х Grooming, incitement, arrangement or facilitation of sexual acts against children - contrary to the Sexual Offences Act 2003 х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) - contrary to the Criminal Justice and Immigration Act 2008 х Criminally racist material in the UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х Pornography Х Promotion of any kind of discrimination Х Threatening behaviour, including promotion of physical violence or mental harm х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the Academy or brings the Academy into disrepute Х demy systems for personal gain, e.g. to run a private ing information for non-work-related matters х olications, websites or other mechanisms that g or other safeguards employed by the Academy х Infringing copyrigh t х

-Revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer/network access codes and passwords) x Creating or propagating computer viruses or other harmful files х Unfair usage (downloading/uploading large files that hinders others in their use of the internet) x Online gaming (educational) х Online gaming (non-educational) x Online gambling x Online shopping/commerce x File sharing x Use of social media - if not for the purpose of disparaging the Academy, colleagues, pupils of their families х x Use of messaging apps - if not for the purpose of disparaging the Academy, colleagues, pupils of their families х Use of video broadcasting, e.g. YouTube - if not for the purpose of disparaging the Academy, colleagues, pupils of their families х
+Revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer/network access codes and passwords) X Creating or propagating computer viruses or other harmful files Х Unfair usage (downloading/uploading large files that hinders others in their use of the internet) Х Online gaming (educational) Х Online gaming (non-educational) Х Online gambling Х Online shopping/commerce x File sharing Х Use of social media - if not for the purpose of disparaging the Academy, colleagues, pupils of their families Х х Use of messaging apps - if not for the purpose of disparaging the Academy, colleagues, pupils of their families х Use of video broadcasting, e.g. YouTube - if not for the purpose of disparaging the Academy, colleagues, pupils of their families х